dmweis/i3-conf-searcher/README.md

 if you a using X11 and you are building from source you may need the `librust-x11-dev` package available in repository for Ubuntu 20.4

+If you are using the command executor feature you will need `libxdo-dev`

+- Ubuntu: `apt install libxdo-dev`
+- Arch: `pacman -S xdotool`

-I am working on adding a `.deb` package here.
+I am working on adding a `.deb` package here. ~working in a very relaxed sense~

 ## i3 Config